Units of study

 This unit of study provides a forum for registered nurses to enhance their knowledge and skills of nursing management and to develop a framework for their implementation.
 The structure of the course will enable participants to explore and critique issues surrounding management and clinical governance in the context of health care provision, organisational climate and culture, quality and safety, clinical and professional leadership and financial responsibility.
 This unit of study utilises a better practice (continuity of care/quality/cost/utilisation and health outcomes) framework.

 SNGP3007 Inquiry and Research in Nursing

-Credit points: 6 Session: Semester 2 Classes: lectures/tutorials and independent learning/online Assessment: research proposal (45%) and exam (45%) and online quiz (10%) Campus: Singapore Mode of delivery: Block Mode
+Credit points: 6 Session: Semester 2 Classes: lectures/tutorials and independent learning/online Assessment: research proposal (45%) and written examination (45%) and online quiz (10%) Mode of delivery: Block mode

 This unit of study builds on the tenet throughout this course that research is integral to all aspects of nursing theory, education, application and practice.
 Nursing research and its application in practice will be the focus of examination and critique.
 A critical analysis of various modes of inquiry will be used to investigate aspects of nursing practice and relevant nursing issues.
 A variety of perspectives, methodologies and methods that constitute modes of inquiry will be included.
 This unit will assist students to develop research knowledge that will assist them to critique the literature relevant to their practice and determine its value for practice (viz-a-viz evidence based nursing or evidence based practice).
 As well the unit will begin to prepare them for future research activities.
 Opportunities will be provided to experience the inquiry process with reference to clinically related situations or to areas that have an implication for nurses and their practice.